openjdk/amber-docs/site/design-notes/templated-strings.md

 specifiers should be under the control of the template policy.
 But we can encapsulate this in a library that implements this set of format specifiers, and exposes a constant policy object.
-Here, `FMT` is a policy object that interprets a set of format specifies that are similar to `printf` / `String::format`, using the convention that the format specifier goes right before the "hole":
+Here, `FMT` is a policy object that interprets a set of format specifiers that are similar to `printf` / `String::format`, using the convention that the format specifier goes right before the "hole":